-Once you know where your money goes, you should make sure that 20% of your after tax income is allocated towards meeting your financial priorities.
-We recommend breaking up your income into three categories with 50% allocated to needs (housing, transportation, food), 30% allocated to wants (cable, vacations and dinners out) and 20% allocated to meeting your financial priorities (saving for retirement, paying down debt, creating an emergency fund).
-You choose what you spend within each bucket but the key is to spend only what you have allocated to each bucket.
+Once you know where your money goes, you should make sure that 20% of your after-tax income is allocated toward meeting your financial priorities.
+We recommend breaking up your income into three categories with 50% allocated to needs (housing, transportation, food), 30% allocated to wants (cable, vacations, and dinners out) and 20% allocated to meeting your financial priorities (saving for retirement, paying down debt, creating an emergency fund).
+You choose what you spend within each bucket, but the key is to spend only what you have allocated to each bucket.
 For more on this budgeting technique, talk to a Beacon Pointe advisor.

 Important Disclosure: This report is for informational purposes only.
 Opinions expressed herein are subject to change without notice.
 Beacon Pointe has exercised all reasonable professional care in preparing this information.
 The information has been obtained from sources we believe to be reliable; however, Beacon Pointe has not independently verified, or attested to, the accuracy or authenticity of the information.
 Nothing contained herein should be construed or relied upon as investment, legal or tax advice.
 Only private legal counsel may recommend the application of this general information to any particular situation or prepare an instrument chosen to implement the design discussed herein.
 All investments involve risks, including the loss of principal.
 An investor should consult with their financial professional before making any investment decisions.